 Hello, my name is Justine Breeds.
 I am a new Occupational Therapist with SHS and am delighted to be here.
 I have worked as a Senior Occupational Therapist in a mixture of mental and physical health settings for about 12 years, in the UK.
 I am Irish and am very pleased to back and closer to family, with Tayto crisps readily available everywhere!

 My name is Szymon (prounounced ‘Shee mon’) Radyno.
 I recently joined the Social Work Team as a part-time Social Worker.
 I am also a Community Support Worker in SHS since July 2017.
 Professionally I specialize in safeguarding.
 At work, I rely on building relationships with the client and creating a space for free choice.
-My non-professional passion is data analyses.
-I like tennis, cycling and photography.
-My time off is always spent with my wife and daughter.
 My life motto is, ‘When we change our thinking, we change our reality’.

-Barry has a BA Hons (Mod) Psychology, and an MSc (ABA) Psychology both from the University of Dublin, Trinity College.
+Barry has a BA Hons (Mod) Psychology and an MSc (ABA) Psychology both from the University of Dublin, Trinity College.
 He has more than 15 years experience working with children and adults with developmental disability and/or autism across a wide variety of settings.
 Working from a perspective primarily informed by positive behaviour support, contextual behavioural science, applied behaviour analysis, and behavioural neuroscience, he is also an Acceptance & Commitment Therapist (ACT).
-Barry is dedicated to enriching client wellbeing through supporting the development of socially significant behaviours and skills.

 Frank McNamee has worked in SHS for 8 years, 5 of which are as a Medication Trainer/Clinical Assessor.
 Prior to that, Frank had 20 years experience as a General and Children’s Nurse in the Mater and Temple Street hospitals.
-Frank recently completed a Nurse Tutor’s course and is currently completing a Diabetes Specialist course.
 His areas of responsibility are delivering training in medication, epilepsy, diabetes and PEG care.
 He develops training for other areas of clinical care as required.
 Part of his remit is policy/practice review development, and medication audits.
-Frank is looking forward to being part of the MDT Team and helping to deliver evidence-based practice and care.